sergiocollado/potpourri/notes_kubernetes.md

 ### Labels

 Labels are pairs of key and value identifiers.
 Labels are used to identify and select objects.
 So Labels do not provide uniqueness.
-Controllers use labels to group togethers in a set decoupled objects, intead fo idetifing them by names.
+Controllers use labels to group togethers in a set decoupled objects, instead fo idetifing them by names.

 ### Label Selectors

-there are two types of label selectors: equality-based ( = , ==, != ) and set-based selectors ( in, notin, exists, does not exist).
+There are two types of label selectors: equality-based ( = , ==, != ) and set-based selectors ( in, notin, exists, does not exist).

+Labels and selectors, is a method to define sets of pods.

 ### Namespaces